 Workshops, Presentations & Field Courses- Workshops and Presentations are indoor events typically lasting 1-2 hours.
 Field Courses are outdoor classes lasting 3 to 6 hours that provide detailed hands-on exploration of a topic.
 Registration is required for some events.
-To host a workshop, presentation or field course in your area, please contact us.
 More events are being added.

 - February 5, 7 pm.
 Dr. Kimmerer will discuss "Living with Ancient Trees in the Bluegrass" for the Down To Earth Garden Club in Lexington, KY.
 University of Kentucky Plant Sciences Bulding (Map), Free.

 - February 24, 9am, Dr. Kimmerer will present his popular lecture "What Do Trees Know?" at the 5th Annual Great Tree Summit hosted by Taking Root in Lebanon Ohio.
 Details at Taking Root.

 - March 2-5.
 Dr. Kimmerer will be in Asheville NC for a private event at the Biltmore Estate.
 If anyone would like to meet up for an informal tree walk on Sunday, March 3, please contact us.

 - March 14, 6-7:45 pm.
 Dr. Matthew Sleeth and Dr. Tom Kimmerer will discuss "God’s Trees: Trees in the Bible and in Our Lives" at Christ Church Cathedral, Lexington KY.
 A light supper at 6 will be followed by the discussion.
 A donation of $5 to Christ Church is suggested.
 Register here.

 - May 5 9am-1pm, Boone County Arboretum, Union Ky.
 Note Date change.
 Our popular Field Course What Do Trees Know will be offered in Northern Kentucky for the first time.
 Register here.